Skip to Content

 Global Opportunities

-The PGDip in International Public Policy will involve a study visit to the EU institutions, NGOs, embassies and think tanks in Brussels and the OECD in Paris to better understand the interplay of public policy between national and international levels.
+The PGDip in International Public Policy will involve a study visit to the EU institutions, NGOs, embassies and think tanks in Brussels and elsewhere in Europe to better understand the interplay of public policy between national and international levels.

 Queen’s is ranked 22nd in the world for international outlook (Times Higher Education World University Rankings 2020).